Vegan Lemon Bars

 Instructions

-• Combine flour, butter, and powdered sugar in a food processor and pulse for several seconds, until combined, but still crumbly.
+• Combine flour, butter, and powdered sugar in a bowl and stir until combined.
 Press into the bottom of the prepared pan.
-Top with either the Tofu Lemon Curd OR the Simple Lemon Curd.

 For the Tofu Lemon Curd (Option #1)